Frequently Asked Questions

 Who owns the land?

-The municipality of Aalten owns the land where the shelter is to be located.
+The municipality of Aalten owns the land where the reception center is to be built.

 How long will the shelter stay in this location?